-People ask me whether it can be used for day trading swing trading.
-Again, you have to make your own decisions, but I believe it can be used for either one because it’s, really just telling you how strong the trend is and like many indicators it adjusts to the timeframe.
+People also ask whether ADX can be used for day trading and swing trading.
+Again, you have to make your own decisions, but I believe it can be used for either one because it is, really just telling you how strong the trend is and like many indicators it adjusts to the timeframe.

-I believe you can, if you want to use it for stocks, commodities, crypto currencies, pretty much whatever you like, whatever asset class you feel like using, but use your own discretion make your own decisions.
+If you want to use it for stocks, commodities, cryptocurrencies, I believe you can use it for whatever asset class you feel like using, but use your own discretion, make your own decisions.
 Always be responsible for your own trading.

 Where can I get the ADX indicator?

-Are you looking for the ADX indicator?
-Well, I can’t, send it to you, but you can go to stockcharts.com or whatever your trading platform is and look for the ADX or average directional index.
-And if you want to throw on the plus di minus di lines, you can certainly do that, that’s optional.
+Are you looking for where you can get the ADX indicator?
+Well, you can go to your trading platform and their own charting software.
+Look for the ADX or Average Directional Index in the menu of indicators, and if you want to throw on the plus di minus di lines, you can certainly do that, that’s optional.

-If you use Metatrader, you can go to the menu, and choose Template, and then ADX.
+If you use Metatrader 4 or 5, you can go to the menu, and choose “Template”, and then “ADX”.

 History of the ADX indicator